nikfrank/snoop-hooks/README.md

 if you just copy pasted along, you've seen the process of how front end products are developed

-in the next section, we'll deploy out website to the cloud and build a backend for our client to read the form submissions
+in the next section, we'll deploy our website to the cloud and build a backend for our client to read the form submissions

 this will require access to an AWS account.